 The Italian did not seem to care that there was no air in the room, and mostly just chatted with Veronika.
 But, if any of the women working on the floor spoke too loud, or worse yet, laughed, then Veronika would yell at them — telling them that she was ashamed of them, right in front of the Italian visitor.

-In the second half of the day, we found out that a batch of trousers had been sent back from Germany.
+In the second half of the day, we found out that a large number of trousers had been sent back from Germany.
 A flawed batch.
-The trousers had been produced in Eurotex’s subcontractor in Tkibuli, but the final quality was checked here in Eurotex by both senior controllers and Marina herself.
+The trousers had been produced by Eurotex’s subcontractor in Tkibuli, but the final quality was checked here by both senior controllers and Marina herself.
 Nevertheless, she was outraged.
 She told us off, and said that if we made mistakes ‘we would pay for them’.

-My coworkers’ faces dropped when they found out they would have to stay until 20:00 to fix the flawed stock.
-Two more hours of work.
-Though they ended up staying even longer.
+My coworkers’ faces dropped when they found out they would have to stay until 20:00, two extra hours, to fix the flawed stock.
+They ended up staying even longer.

-The whole day, the HR manager came to check on me only once, and even then our ‘conversation’, if you could call it that, lasted several seconds.
+The whole day, the human resources manager came to check on me only once, and even then our ‘conversation’, if you could call it that, lasted several seconds.
 She walked past me, and before I could say or ask her anything, she quipped ‘mind your fingers’ and then left.

 I asked my supervisor if I would earn money for my first day and she said this was ‘a decision that the accountant will make’.
-I later found out I would be getting paid an ‘apprentice rate’, which they told me, ‘would obviously be less than that of the others’, but never specified what it would actually be.
+I later found out I would be getting paid an ‘apprentice rate’, which they told me, ‘would obviously be less than that of the others’, without ever specifying a number.

 At the end of the day, on my way out of the factory, the security staff checked my bag, lest I might have stolen anything.
 Not that theft was uncommon, in fact for one employee of the factory, it would appear to have been par for the course.

-Madona Tarkhnishvili began working as the assistant storage manager but was promoted after the latter was fired for allegedly stealing several sacks of feathers.
+Madona Tarkhnishvili began working as the assistant storage manager but was promoted to manager after her predecessor was fired for allegedly stealing several sacks of feathers.

 ‘I felt unsafe in that place because it’s the storage staff who see what really goes on in this factory.’